gameblabla/CSE2/README.md

 CSE2 is a decompilation of Cave Story.

-This branch builds upon the `enhanced-lite` branch, adding several enhancements including:
+This branch builds upon the `enhanced-lite` branch, adding extra enhancements including:
+* Support for alternate soundtracks

+This is in addition to the enhancements inherited from the `enhanced-lite` branch:
 * Widescreen
-* Support for alternate soundtracks
 * Options menu:
   * Control remapping (keyboard and gamepad)
   * Soundtrack selection